2i2c-org/2i2c-org.github.io/content/platform/_index.md

     id: numbers
     content:
       title: Hubs enable the research lifecycle with open tools and services
-      subtitle: Interactive computing hubs integrate open tools and services to provide a digital home that takes users from learning their first workflows to making discoveries and sharing with others.
+      subtitle: Interactive computing hubs integrate open tools and services to provide a digital home that bootstraps users from learning their first workflows to making discoveries and sharing with others.
       text: |

         {{< figure src="/images/service/research-lifecycle.png" alt="The research lifecycle we enable.">}}